Obsurfable

 The bottom line

 Gemini 3.5's reach is what makes it consequential: it's the default behind Google's AI Overviews and AI Mode, where a vast audience searches.
-A more agentic Gemini strengthens query fan-out (rewarding topic depth), reinforces Google's property bias (rewarding YouTube and multimodal content), and keeps AI Overviews tied to organic strength.
+A more agentic Gemini strengthens query fan-out (rewarding topic depth), reinforces Google's property bias (rewarding YouTube and multimodal content), and — combined with the earlier Gemini 3 shift — has decoupled many AI Overview citations from top-10 organic rank.
 Keep your SEO foundation, build clusters, don't block Google-Extended, and re-measure your AI-surface presence when the model changes.